tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If the server cannot produce a certificate chain that is signed only via the indicated supported algorithms, then it SHOULD continue the handshake by sending the client a certificate chain of its choice that may include algorithms that are not known to be supported by the client.
-This fallback chain MAY use the deprecated SHA-1 hash algorithm only if the "signature_algorithms" extension provided by the client permits it.
+This fallback chain SHOULD NOT use the deprecated SHA-1 hash algorithm in general, but MAY do so if the "signature_algorithms" extension provided by the client permits it, and MUST NOT do so otherwise.

 If the client cannot construct an acceptable chain using the provided certificates and decides to abort the handshake, then it MUST abort the handshake with an appropriate certificate-related alert (by default,